skoolkid/skoolkit/sphinx/source/skool-macros.rst

   option is used
 * ``html`` - 1 if in HTML mode, 0 otherwise
-* ``vars`` - a dictionary of variables defined by the ``--var`` option of :ref:`skool2html.py`; accessing an undefined variable in this dictionary yields the value '0'
+* ``vars`` - a dictionary of variables defined by the ``--var`` option of :ref:`skool2asm.py` or :ref:`skool2html.py`; accessing an undefined variable in this dictionary yields the value '0'

 For example::